hoang-rio/rtsp-recorder/README.md

         recording_144045.mkv    # next segment (after SEGMENT_DURATION)
 ```

-- Filenames are created using an `strftime` pattern so FFmpeg will substitute
+- Filenames are created using an `strftime` pattern using python date
   the timestamp when it writes each segment (the script shows an example
   expanded name in the start log).
 - Each segment will be approximately `SEGMENT_DURATION` seconds long (the